Critical configurations for three projective views: Critical configurations for three views

+This leaves only three options, listed in \cref{tab:curves_on_same_quadric}.
+Note that if $S_P$ is a cone, then the curve on the other side will also include the line $l_Q$ in addition to the component given in the table. \end{proof}

-\begin{remark} We have now proven that any critical configuration where the three quadrics on one side conincide has to be one of the types in \cref{tab:curves_on_same_quadric}.
-As it turns out (we will prove that this is the case in \cref{sec:quadrics_intersecting_in_a_curve}) all of the configurations above are critical.
-The general case is the one with a rational quartic on one side, and a twisted cubic on the other, while the two other configurations appear as degenerates of this one. \end{remark}
+\begin{remark} This proves that any critical configuration where the three quadrics on one side coincide has to be one of the types in \cref{tab:curves_on_same_quadric}.
+In \cref{sec:quadrics_intersecting_in_a_curve} we prove the converse, that any configuration of such type is critical.
+The general case is the rational quartic on one side, and a twisted cubic on the other, while the two other configurations appear as degenerates of this one. \end{remark}